UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/sevenDayMetrics.md

 Metrics representing the last seven days are provided to give insight into what is happening with the COVID-19 epidemic in real time.

-Counts show the total number of events that were reported in seven day period ending on the date shown.
+Counts show the total number of events that were reported in the seven day period ending on the date shown.

-A comparison to the previous, non-overlapping, seven day period is shown on a coloured background with red indicating an increasing trend and green indicating a decreasing trend.
-This comparison is expressed as a count and a percentage change with directional arrow.
-Positive changes represent increasing trends and negative changes represent decreasing trends.
-The percentage change is calculated by subtracting the seven day count for the previous, non-overlapping, seven day period from the latest seven day count and then dividing this difference by the seven day count for the previous seven day period and multiplying by 100.
+The change in the seven day count shows the difference between the seven day count for the latest period and the seven day count for the previous, non-overlapping, seven day period.
+This is calculated by subtracting the previous seven day count from the latest seven day count.
+In cases where an area's previous seven day count was suppressed (counts of 0-2) but the latest seven day count is displayed, the previous seven day count will have been assumed to have been 2 when calculating the change in the seven day count.
+Positive changes represent increasing trends and are indicated by an upwards arrow.
+Negative changes represent decreasing trends and are indicated by a downwards arrow.
+The percentage change is also calculated by expressing this change as a percentage of the previous seven day count.

+For metrics for which movement in a particular direction can be defined as good or bad, the seven day change figures are displayed on a green background to indicate that the metric is moving in the desired direction or a red background to indicate that the metric is moving in an undesirable direction.

-Seven day rates are expressed per 100,000 population and are calculated by dividing the seven day count by the area population and multiplying by 100,000.
+Seven day rates are crude rates expressed per 100,000 population and are calculated by dividing the seven day count by the area population and multiplying by 100,000.